Qrome/RGBClock/README.md

 Note: Using the links provided here help to support these types of projects.
 Thank you for the support.

-## Wiring for the Wemos D1 Mini to the RGB Ring
+## Wiring for the Wemos D1 Mini to the RGB Ring:
 RBB Pin -> D3
 5V Pin -> VCC
 Ground -> Ground